5 dead in head-on crash on SR-56 in Iron County

-IRON COUNTY — Five people were killed in a head-on collision on state Route 56 just outside of New Castle in Iron County Saturday afternoon.
+IRON COUNTY — Five people were killed in a head-on collision on state Route 56 just outside of Newcastle in Iron County Saturday afternoon.

 At 4:30 p.m., the crash was reported on SR-56 near mile marker 33 involving an SUV that was traveling westbound and another SUV heading in the opposite direction.

-The vehicles hit head-on, killing the driver in the first SUV and all four occupants in the second vehicle.
+The vehicles hit head-on, according to Utah Highway Patrol, killing the driver in the first SUV and the driver and three other occupants in the second vehicle.

 No further details were available at the time this report was taken.
 Additional information will be provided as it becomes available from police.